int-index/kalium/README.md

 ## Building

-You need the following programs to build *Kalium*:
+You need the following programs to build Kalium:

 * ghc (7.10.1 or higher)
 * cabal-install (1.22 or higher)